grannycart/dopecentury/possible-future-entries.md

     * as an experiement in discipline, type all entries on the flip phone with T9
 * A world where _everyone_ lives in their own microstate
 * Somehow do a version of the natural appeal of mechanical things (mice on wheels)
+* The band leader says "play darkness" and the band tries, and few times, then all the lights in the city go out.
+    * A couple trying to find their way home in the darkness, suddenly figures out they can guide themselves by the fireflies
+    * (For Xala, and all the others of the West who have no idea what they are missing.)